-XML is a data representation format through text, designed to be both human-readable and also easy to be processed by applications.
-REST web services resources should be transferred between applications in XML format by specifying the Content-type: application/xml HTTP header line.
+XML is a data representation format through text, it's designed to be both humanreadable and also easy to be processed by applications.
+The use of XML is one alternative for contents transfer in REST web services.

 As with HTML, XML encapsulates data within tags represented between symbols < and >, but unlike with HTML where tag names have special meanings, in XML they do not.
 In XML tags may be freely established by applications conforming their needs.
-Also, HTML specifies a way to present data to end-users, XML specifies only the data representation.
+Another difference is, HTML specifies a way to present data to end-users, XML specifies only the data representation.

-A XML content may optionally start by a special line called XML prolog:
+An XML content may optionally start by a special line called XML prolog: